 Deborah Valoma is chair of CCA's Textiles Program, and associate professor of textiles and graduate fine arts.
 From 2008 to 2011 she served as Director of Fine Arts and was recently appointed Special Assistant to the Provost for Interdisciplinary Studies and Studio Assessment.

 Deborah's specialized field of research is the cultural history of textiles as a global aesthetic practice.
-In addition to teaching a comprehensive series of graduate and undergraduate courses on textile history and theory, she has written articles including “Cloth and African Identity in Bahia, Brazil” (published in Berg Encyclopedia of World Dress and Fashion) and "The Impermanent Made Permanent: Textiles, Pattern and the Migration of a Medium" (published by Fiberarts).
+In addition to teaching a comprehensive series of graduate and undergraduate courses on textile history and theory, she has written articles including “Cloth and African Identity in Bahia, Brazil” (Berg Encyclopedia of World Dress and Fashion, 2010); "Lia Cook: In the Folds" (Brown/Grotta, 2007); and "The Impermanent Made Permanent: Textiles, Pattern and the Migration of a Medium" (Fiberarts, 2005).